jonathanbell/.dotfiles-windows/README.md

    1. Get Gist Token from secret hiding place
    1. Type `sync` in the Command Palette in VS Code and copy/paste your GitHub token and Gist ID
    1. Wait for all your extensions and themes to sync up and then close VS Code
-1. Using GitBash, clone this repo into your home folder: `cd ~ && git clone git@github.com:jonathanbell/.dotfiles.git && cd ~/.dotfiles && git checkout windows`
+1. Using GitBash, clone this repo into your home folder: `cd ~ && git clone git@github.com:jonathanbell/.dotfiles.git && cd ~/.dotfiles`

 ### Run the `new-computer.ps1` script